sathyamvellal/scorecard/README.md

 	./ubuntuInstallation

-2. Then you are ready to use the application
+2. Then you are ready to use the application.
 Open a terminal and type

 	score